 The Anglican Cathedral and the Metropolitan Cathedral stand at opposite ends of Hope Street, about half a mile apart.
 The contrast between them is one of the most useful things in Liverpool's built environment.

 The Anglican Cathedral (1904–1978) is red sandstone Gothic Revival, designed by Giles Gilbert Scott when he was twenty-two after winning an open competition.
-It is the largest cathedral in Britain — nave length 189 metres, tower height 101 metres, organ with 10,268 pipes, and the world's heaviest peal of ringing bells.
+It is the largest cathedral in Britain — nave length 189 metres, central tower height 101 metres, an organ with 10,268 pipes, and the world's heaviest peal of bells.
 The central space under the tower is one of those architectural experiences that is difficult to prepare for from photographs.

-The Metropolitan Cathedral (1967) operates on a completely different logic.
+The Metropolitan Cathedral of Christ the King (1967) operates on a completely different logic.
 Frederick Gibberd's circular design — reinforced concrete structure, central lantern tower of stained glass by John Piper and Patrick Reyntiens, epoxy resin technique throughout — was completed in five years to replace the impossibly expensive Lutyens classical design.
 The Lutyens Crypt, which was partially built, still exists beneath the current building and is Grade I listed independently.

 Contemporary Liverpool